Free Confidential Consultation

 Cruise ships owe a legal duty to their passengers for safe transport.
 If a passenger is injured due to negligence or unsafe conditions, they may file a claim against the ship’s owner, charterer, or operator.
 Negligence could potentially be argued when inadequate safety measures, such as insufficient handrails, lead to passenger disappearances.

-Maritime law allows injured passengers or families of deceased passengers to seek compensatory damages for medical care and pain and suffering, including maintenance and cure, in the event of a maritime accident.
+Maritime injury claims allow injured passengers or families of deceased passengers to seek compensatory damages for medical care and pain and suffering, including maintenance and cure, in the event of a maritime accident.
 In cases of wrongful death, they may also seek punitive damages, which aim to censure the cruise line for gross neglect of passenger welfare.
 It’s crucial to report incidents promptly, gather evidence, and file claims within legal time limitations set by the ticket contract and maritime law.

 The Jones Act and Seafarer's Rights